 There are both pros and cons of how a workers’ compensation claim works.
 Here what you need to know:

 - You cannot file a lawsuit against your employer to get benefits.
-You must file a claim with the SBWC and the insurance company that provides the workers’ comp policy.
+You must file a claim with the SBWC and the insurance company that provides the workers’ compensation policy.

 - Your employer cannot fire you just because you made a workers’ compensation claim.